Microsoft Word vs Apple Pages review

 Word vs Pages: Interface

 The Microsoft Word interface will be instantly familiar to anybody who has used Microsoft Office 2013 for Windows.
 It has, to our eyes, a slight website feel to it.
 There is a dual deck navigation bar.
 On the top deck sit Home, Insert, Layout, Review and View options.
 Sometimes Chart and Table will also appear on this list.
-Below these are menu options specific to each selected tab, under Home you get Font, Size, Bold, Highlight and so on; under Layout is Orientation, Margins, Page Numbers, and so on.
+Below these are menu options specific to each selected tab, under Home you get Font, Size, Bold, Highlight and so on; under Layout is Text Direction, Margins, Page Numbers, and so on.
 To the top-left are Back and File options, to the top right are Search and Share options.
 It couldn't be more straightforward.

 Apple includes a Help button, which adds yellow pop-up notes to the display to help people navigate the icons.
 While it’s helpful, we think the general simplicity of Microsoft Office wins out here.

 Word vs Pages for iPad: importing and exporting